CPLynch/btas/Objects.md

 The function object

 The "this" keyword refers to the context object.
 It allows you to perfrom functions against a paticular object depinting on the context of the fucntion the "this" keyword is found in.
 This gets rid of the need to pass around objects to functions as you can use the this keyword instead, this can mean clearer more readable code - as long as reader can understand how which object the context object is.
 The context object, "this", will depend in what is executed how at runtime.
 Everytime a function is run a new execution context for that function is create

+typeof() can be used to see the data type, execpt for null as null was intended originally to represent the lack of an object, therefore making typeof(identifier) where var identifier = null consistent when identifier is expecting an object.